MindCatcher

 5. Learnings from ASELA’s Pilot Study

-We began with an emancipatory approach to assessment development by including educator voices that serve the most vulnerable youth.
-Based on 467 educator survey responses and nine interviews where more than 55% of respondents identified as Black or Latinx, we learned:
+We began with an emancipatory approach to assessment development by including educator voices that serve the most vulnerable leaners.
+Based on survey responses and interviews from 467 educators, where more than 55% identified as Black or Latinx, we learned:

-• Many educators share their cultural and racial identities with youth to build meaningful relationships with them.
+• Many educators share their cultural and racial identities with learners to build meaningful relationships with them.

-• Many educators of Black and/or Latinx youth have a strong sense of cultural identity, racial identity, and emotional well-being. .
+• Many educators of Black and/or Latinx learners have a strong sense of cultural identity, racial identity, and emotional well-being. .

 • Many educators have strong value systems that inform their teaching practice.